Henry L. Atherton: Career

 In 1853, he applied with for land grants at the time underwater adjacent to the Hudson Valley Railroad.
 This involved land reclamation.
 This area of Yonkers, New York was incorporated during the 1860s, and includes Atherton Street, named in his honor.

 Leading up to the death of his wife in 1869, Atherton retired as a New York merchant.
 According to the 1870 census the value of his real estate was $75,000; and his personal wealth was in excess of $50,000.

 Although Atherton retired from private enterprise as a merchant and importer, he continued as an investor for the next ten years, holding stock in numerous companies.
-In the 1870s, he entered into partnership with E. Brooks, forming the stationary and printing company, Atherton & Brooks; an enterprise that his son assumed daily management and oversight.
+In the 1870s, he entered into partnership with E. Brooks, forming the stationery and printing company, Atherton & Brooks; an enterprise that his son assumed daily management and oversight.
 This company was responsible for inventing a method of binding newspapers and music sheets.

 At the age of sixty-five, he entered into public service as a diplomat, replacing Andrew Cone as consul of the United States in Pernambuco, Brazil from 1880.